Rankovce Municipality: Flag

 The main color of the flag is red.
 The flag has triangles around the edges that form an ancient Macedonian heraldic braid.
 In the upper left corner of the flag is the coat of arms.

 Coat of arms

 The coat of arms is a shield - it is yellow outlined with a thin black line.
 In the centre are two bird goddesses that watch over the symbol of a monastery.
 The birds are said to have discovered the monastery site, named Shtrkovica, in the village of Opila (Опила).
 The original version can be seen in the form of engraved in stone at the ends of the front wall of the monastery in the village of Psača (Псача).

 Demographics

-According to the 2021 Macedonian census, Rankovce Municipality has 3,465 residents.
+According to the 2021 North Macedonia census, the Rankovce Municipality has 3,465 residents.
+Ethnic groups in the municipality: